damygoes/activa8-app/README.md

 ### Future Improvements

 In the future, I would prefer; for the purpose of efficiency and scalability, to separate all functionalities and logic into different, smaller re-useable components as well as manage all component states using a global state manager like **REDUX** or **REDUX Toolkit**.
-I would also be nice to implement a feature that saves activities that users like the most or actually did.
+It would also be nice to implement a feature that saves activities that users like the most or actually did.

 ## How to use the app